aws-samples/startup-kit-serverless-workload/README.md

 ```

 That's it!
 Your Startup Kit Serverless Workload is now fully deployed and ready to be tested.
 To test it, try the curl commands output by the installation script.
-See the **TESTING THE APP** section below for further testing options and CORS details.
+See the **TESTING AND CORS** section below for further testing options and CORS details.

 ### Manual Deployment